JereKuusela/valheim-world_edit_commands/README.md

 Following parameters are available:

+- `ammo=number`: Sets the amount of ammo for turrets.
+- `ammoType=item`: Sets the ammo type for turrets.
+Throwables, magic weapons and enemy weapons ranged weapons seem to work.
+Arrows work too but instantly fall to the ground.
 - `amount=integer`: Amount of spawned objects within a random radius.
 Items are autostacked.
 - `baby`: Prevents offspring from growing up.
 - `crafter=value` or `name=value`: Name of the crafter for items or name for tamed creatures (that support naming).
 Character _ is replaced with a space bar.
+- `damage=number`: Sets the damage multiplier.
 - `data=base64 encoded`: Sets the ZDO data, for example when using `object copy`.
 - `durability=number` or `health=number`: Overrides the current durability for items, the current health for structures and the maximum health for creatures.
 Very high values like 1E30 turn the target invulnerable (including gravity for structures).
 - `from=x,z,y`: Allows overriding the player's position for the command.
 Used by `redo` and can be useful for some advanced usage.